RocketChat/docs-old/4. User Guides/README.md

 ## Favorites

-To help you organize and prioritize things, we recommend you add your favorite Channels, DMs and Private Groups using the star icon in the upper left hand corner of the message area.
-Right next to the room name.
+To help you organize and prioritize things, we recommend you add your favorite Channels, DMs and Private Groups using the star icon in the upper left hand corner of the message area, right next to the room name.

 This is really useful to avoid noise and focus on what's important to you.

 ## Messaging

 Sending messages in Rocket.Chat is pretty self-explanatory.
 There's the message box, you type in the message and press Enter or the Send Button.

+If you want to send multiple lines of text, press shift + enter to move to the next line.

 ### Notify other team members